HackLE11/hackle11.uk/_pages/about.md

 ## What's this all about?

-HackLE11 is a project to set up a hackspace / makerspace for [Loughborough](https://en.wikipedia.org/wiki/Loughborough), in the UK's East Midlands.
+This is a project to set up a hackspace / makerspace for [Loughborough](https://en.wikipedia.org/wiki/Loughborough), in the UK's East Midlands.
 Loughborough is a large market town with around 60,000 residents and several major employers including a [top ten University](https://www.lboro.ac.uk).

 Loughborough has strong tradition of engineering which has included companies manufacturing [bells](https://en.wikipedia.org/wiki/John_Taylor_%26_Co), [cranes](https://www.gracesguide.co.uk/Herbert_Morris) and [generators](https://en.wikipedia.org/wiki/Brush_Electrical_Machines) for electric and gas turbines amongst many others.
 Loughborough doesn't have a hackspace, yet, but we aim to change that!